 We will never again return to what was once known as, "normal," especially as vaccine protection against hospitalization and death is steadily eroded by new and more aggressive virus variants.
-Additional disease outbreaks, from Monkeypox to Meningitis and even Polio, continue to place pressure on a healthcare system that has never fully recovered from the initial acute phase of California must clearly and deliberately represent women's interests in pursuit of new approaches that prioritize women's immediate economic security, health and wellness, full political representation, and with a lens on the intersectional nature of our lives.
+Additional disease outbreaks, from Monkeypox to Meningitis and even Polio, continue to place pressure on a healthcare system that has never fully recovered from the initial acute phase of the COVID-19 pandemic.
+All the while, inflation and a fractured care infrastructure continue to hammer away at the health and stability of the women and families of California.

+California must clearly and deliberately represent women's interests in pursuit of new approaches that prioritize women's immediate economic security, health and wellness, full political representation, and with a lens on the intersectional nature of our lives.